Tova Friedman: Education and career

 Friedman and her family decided to emigrate to the US in 1950.
 She received a Bachelors of Arts degree in psychology from Brooklyn College, a Masters of Arts in Black literature from the City College of New York, and a Masters of Arts in social work from Rutgers University.
 She went on to teach at the Hebrew University of Jerusalem and became Director of Jewish Family Service of Somerset and Warren Counties where she spent more than 20 years working as a therapist.
 During this time period, she married and had four children.

-The story of Friedman's life was written about in the 1998 book Kinderlager and her grandchild opened a profile for her on TikTok where she posts videos on her experience in Auschwitz and replies to questions from children.
+The story of Friedman's life was written about in the 1998 book Kinderlager by Milton J. Nieuwsma and her grandson opened a profile for her on TikTok where she posts videos on her experience in Auschwitz and replies to questions from children.
 In 2022, she published the memoir The Daughter of Auschwitz: My Story of Resilience, Survival and Hope which she wrote with journalist Malcolm Brabant.

+Friedman spoke on International Holocaust Remembrance Day, January 27, 2025, at Auschwitz.
+She has been invited to speak at the German Bundestag on the same day in 2026.

 Awards and honors

-Friedman was honored by the Jewish women's organization L'Dor V'Dor on April 11, 2016.
+Friedman was honored by the Jewish women's organization L'Dor V'Dor on April 11, 2016. and by the Kay Family Award from the Anti-Defamation League in 2023.